Underwriting Submission Checklist:*

 17. Copy of existing note and deed of trust.

 19. Copy of management agreement.

 22. Building plans, permits, approvals, etc.

 23. Equipment year, make/model, description, value, purchase price, payoff, etc.

 *Dependant on project type and needs, not all items applicable and additional items may be requested.
 All documentation to be submitted digitally.

 Given the long term relationships that Rincon Commercial Capital maintains with our capital providers, we are able to quickly and efficiently process our client's financing requests, regardless the funding size requirement.
-This enables our investors, developers, brokers, and owner-user clients to smoothly receive financing approval for their commercial real estate projects and move to funding without interruption.
+This enables our investors, developers, brokers, and owner-user clients to smoothly receive financing approval for their commercial real estate projects and equipment finance needs.